Current Journey

 Based on a Gold Rush-era recipe discovered in historical records, this flagship amber uses traditional Bohemian Saaz hops for a perfectly balanced malt-forward experience.

-Sockeye Red IPA from Midnight Sun Brewing
+Sockeye Red IPA by Midnight Sun Brewing

 Sockeye Red IPA